 Certain foods can trigger inflammation in the gut and further disturb the gut lining, thereby worsening leaky gut syndrome.
 These include:

 Eggs provide protein, which can help in tissue recovery and healing.
-They also contain omega-3 fatty acids, which can improve the integrity of the intestinal barrier and benefit a leaky gut
+They also contain omega-3 fatty acids, which can improve the integrity of the intestinal barrier and benefit a leaky gut.

 Chia seeds are a source of dietary fiber, which can improve gut permeability and overall gut health.
 Dietary fiber improves the bacterial balance and mucosal lining in the gut.